 Figure 55 Identify Performance Bottleneck Multiple Queries Duration Sankey diagram

-The total query duration of both queries is 7.5 seconds, we can see in figure 55 that the longest operation (3.6 seconds) is the People* ⋈ Crew.
+The total query duration of both queries is 7.5 seconds (from the “Total time”), we can see in figure 55 that the longest operation (3.6 seconds) is the People* ⋈ Crew.

 We can improve our query performance in multiple ways.
 The easiest one is to add a new index on the Crew relation using the person_id column.
 The reason an index will improve our query execution time is that there are a lot of rows that can be skipped in the Crew scan.
 This will allow us to use PostgreSQL’ Hash Join in a performant way (Index Join).